What Soda Does Marty McFly Drink In The Back To The Future Movies?

 Throughout the sci-fi comedy Back to the Future film series, Pepsi Cola makes repeated appearances.
 Why Pepsi and not, say, Coca-Cola?
 Did Pepsi pay more for product placement?
 Did Coke scoff at the idea of even paying for product placement in the first place?

-It turns out the real reason is central to the plot of the movie: change over time.
-In the DVD commentary, director Robert Zemeckis points out that the reason they selected Pepsi products over Coke products was that Coke’s label hadn’t changed at all in nearly a century and using it to show changes between 1955, 1985, and 2015 would have been a tad underwhelming.
+It turns out that the real reason is central to the plot of the movie: changes over time.
+In the DVD commentary, Robert Zemeckis and Bob Gale pointed out that the reason they selected Pepsi products over Coke products was that Coke’s label hadn’t changed at all in nearly a century, and using it to show changes between 1955, 1985, and 2015 would have been a tad underwhelming.
 Instead, they went with Pepsi, whose logo had undergone significant changes.
-They used the historical 1950s logo, the current (at the time of the filming) 1980s logo, and then created a new logo for Pepsi Perfect, the futuristic iteration of Pepsi found in 2015.
+They used the historical 1950s logo, the current (at the time of filming) 1980s logo, and then created a new logo for Pepsi Perfect, the futuristic iteration of Pepsi found in 2015.

-While Pepsi has never got around to releasing Pepsi Perfect, we’re OK with the predictions put forth in Back to the Future not coming to pass; after all, when Marty arrives in 2015, inflation has driven the price of a bottle of cola up to $50.
-We’re happy to drink plain old Pepsi and pay less than $2 a bottle.
+While Pepsi has never gotten around to releasing Pepsi Perfect, we’re OK with the predictions put forth in the Back to the Future movies not coming to pass; after all, when Marty arrives in 2015, inflation has driven the price of a bottle of cola up to nearly $50.
+We’re more than happy to drink plain old Pepsi and pay less than $2 a bottle these days.